-“A range of creative and technological aspects come together to stage this type of production, it’s not something you just take from the shelf.
+“A range of creative and technological aspects come together to stage this type of productions, it’s not something you just take from the shelf.
 At ETC-Europe we have specialized in-house knowledge to bring all the key technological components together”, comments Alexander Klaus, Managing Director at ETC-Europe.
 “With our partners in this project, we wanted both to inform clients on the possibilities that virtual production can create, but also to raise awareness on the technological complexity, when all the aspects, such as content, tracking, LED, lighting, camera and streaming come together”.

 “MMC Studios are the hot spot for every kind of moving-image production in Germany, so the best way seemed to organize a real-life demo in our Cologne-based studios, with a complete set up of all the components involved and an actress performing in the set” comments Jens Wolf, Managing Director at MMC Studios.
 “Partnering with ETC-Europe for this event was a logical step for us.
 Where we could provide the location, studio infrastructure and production tools, ETC-Europe brought in all the technical equipment and experienced technicians”.

-“For this set-up, we used what we would normally use, or advice to use, for our clients.
+“For this setup we used what we would normally use, or advice to use, for our clients.
 It’s equipment and software we are familiar with and which we trust to perform”, continues Klaus.
-“We have a longstanding relationship with ROE Visual, and we know their products have a very stable and outstanding performance.
+“We have a longstanding relation with ROE Visual, and we know their products have a very stable and outstanding performance.
 That’s just what you need in the intricate environment of a virtual production space”.

-“ROE Visual has also been very supportive if it comes to adjust to the right settings between the LED screen, the processor and the camera settings.
+“ROE Visual have also been very supportive if it comes to adjust to the right settings between the LED screen, the processor and the camera settings.
 It’s very important to get that just right and the support and knowledge of your LED supplier is paramount”.

-Using a virtual background cannot only reduce the costs of on-location shoots and post-production time, but it also can boost the performance of the actors involved.
+Using a virtual background cannot only reduce the costs of on-location shoots and post-production time, it also can boost the performance of the actors involved.
 As actress Neshe Demir explains: “You’re directly in the right environment depicted in the scene, so you don’t have to visualize it.
 I could feel that my body reflections reacted to the environment shown, making the acting much more natural and easier”.